Jacob Meyers Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in MLB.
+- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 14th in the league.

-- The Mariners' 3.55 team ERA ranks sixth across all league pitching staffs.
+- The Mariners' 3.60 team ERA ranks seventh across all league pitching staffs.

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (24 total, 0.8 per game).
+- Mariners pitchers combine to surrender 24 home runs (0.7 per game), the second-fewest in the league.

-- Gonzales gets the start for the Mariners, his sixth of the season.
-He is 2-0 with a 4.74 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- The Mariners will send Miller (0-0) to the mound to make his second start of the season.

-- In his last appearance on Sunday against the Toronto Blue Jays, the left-hander tossed three innings, giving up five earned runs while surrendering eight hits.
+- His most recent appearance was on Wednesday against the Oakland Athletics, when the right-hander tossed six innings, surrendering one earned run while allowing two hits.

-- In five games this season, the 31-year-old has amassed an ERA of 4.74, with 6.9 strikeouts per nine innings.
-Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.